hnjs/forecast/README.md

-# forecast
+# Forecast - A command line Node.js app
-Node.js command line application to fetch weather forecast for a specific zipped or postal code
+Node.js command line application to fetch weather forecast for a specific zipcode or postal code

+The weather details are fetched from forecast.io via its APIs